-MySQL is one of the world’s most popular open-source Relational Database Management Systems (RDBMS) and has also become very popular with the spread of PHP Scripting Language.
+MySQL is the world’s most popular open-source database software.
+MySQL is a Relational Database Management System (RDBMS) and has also become very popular with the spread of PHP Scripting Language.
 RDBMS stores data in tables.

 MySQL AB a Swedish company created MySQL.
-Sun Micro systems acquired MySQL in 2008.
-Oracle Corporation acquired Sun Micro systems in 2010.
-MariaDB is a fork of MySQL prior to MySQL’s acquisition by Oracle.
+Sun Microsystems acquired MySQL in 2008.
+Oracle Corporation acquired Sun Microsystems in 2010.
+MariaDB is a fork of MySQL prior to MySQL’s acquisition by Oracle Corporation.

 Supported Operating Systems

-MySQL runs on many operating system platforms.
+MySQL is cross-platform and runs on many operating system platforms.
 This allows users flexibility and control.
 Popular operating systems that MySQL can run are as follows:

 - Mac OS/X

 - IBM AIX